Supporting employment of people with disabilities

 LVMH and its Maisons have created initiatives to best suit the needs of each region and the employees working within.

-In France, a work‑linked training program was launched to promote the continued professional development of people with disabilities.
-Since 2014, 54 people with disabilities have been offered a work‑linked training contract at the Group’s Maisons.
+In France, a work‑linked training program was launched to promote the employability of people with disabilities.
+Since 2014, 102 people with disabilities have thus been offered a work‑linked training contract at the Group’s Maisons.

 The Group is also honored to work with impactful partners to support the community of people with disabilities.
 LVMH supports Runway of Dreams, a non-profit that works toward the inclusion of people with disabilities in the fashion industry.
 Founded by Mindy Scheier, Runway of Dreams aims to change the way the fashion industry views people with disabilities by recruiting disabled models and designing clothing to suit them.